jonykalavera/kafkaescli/CONTRIBUTING.md

 ## Unit tests

 [[warning|TODO]]
 | write initial tests

 Pull requests must come with unit tests, either new ones (for feature addtitions), changed ones (for feature changes) or non-regression ones (for bug fixes).
 Have a look at the [tests](tests/) folder and the ~~existing~~ to-be-written automated (not) tests scripts to see how they are organized:

-* within the `tests` folder, the subfolders' structure follows the one of the `kafkescli` production code
+* within the `tests` folder, the subfolders' structure follows the one of the `kafkaescli` production code
 * it helps finding the best location to write the unit tests, and where to find the ones corresponding to a feature you want to understand better

 This project ~~uses~~ will use the [pytest](https://docs.pytest.org) framework to run the whole tests suit.